How and Why Klout's New Scoring Model May Affect Your KLOUT Score

 Accuracy & Transparency

-Klout's new changes will include a system that shares with you why your Score is where it is and if it drops, Klout will tell you why.
+Klout's changes will include a system that shares with you why your Score is where it is and if it drops, Klout will tell you why.
 For example, if you Score goes up because more influencers are sharing your content, Klout will notify you that this is why your Score is going up.
 This information will be very helpful moving forward.

 Influence the Ability to Drive Action